run-Morph/morph-webhook-catcher-aws-node/README.md

 }
 ```

+## Testing Locally on HubSpot

+1. Follow the instructions in [this guide](https://www.runmorph.dev/hubspot-sandbox) to set up your Morph Sandbox app in HubSpot.
+2. Ensure that you set the card's `Data fetch URL` to `https://api.runmorph.dev/v0/request-hooks/YOUR_REQUEST_HOOK_ID/hubspot`.
+3. Create a webhook subscription to your ngrok URL using the [`POST /webhooks`](https://www.runmorph.dev/api-reference/webhooks#create-a-webhook)  endpoint .
+4. Open a Contact page in HubSpot and observe the appearance of your locally crafted card 🌽

 ## Deploying to AWS

 1. Package the application.
 This command will create a deployment package and save it in an S3 bucket: